Skip to main content

 Because the encryption runs on your device and we never see the password, we have no way to recover it.
 Keep the password somewhere safe before encrypting.

-Both upload the file and the password to their servers to encrypt it — handing both halves of the secret to a stranger.
+Most online PDF encryptors upload both the file and the password to their servers — handing both halves of the secret to a third party.
 Filum encrypts entirely in your browser: the file and password never leave your device.

 Protect PDF — add a password in your browser | Filum